lerna-stack/akka-entity-replication/docs/implementation_guide.md

           // Time interval to check the size of the log and check if a snapshotting is needed to be taken log-size-check-interval = 10s

-          // Threshold for saving snapshots and compaction of the log log-size-threshold = 10000
+          // Threshold for saving snapshots and compaction of the log.
+          // If this value is too large, your application will use a lot of memory and you may get an OutOfMemoryError.
+          // If this value is too small, it compaction may occur frequently and overload the application and the data store. log-size-threshold = 50000

+          // Preserving log entries from log reduction to avoid log replication failure.
+          // If more number of logs than this value cannot be synchronized, the raft member will be unavailable.
+          // It is recommended to set this value even less than log-size-threshold.
+Otherwise compaction will be run at every log-size-check-interval. preserve-log-size = 10000

           // Time to keep a cache of snapshots in memory snapshot-cache-time-to-live = 10s